All Alaska Outdoors Lodge: Our Story

-As a high school student, I often dreamed of building a log cabin in the wilderness.
-Thoughts of Alaska and the wild, open land filled my aspirations.
-I went to college initially setting out to become a fisheries biologist, and then somehow, through the pressures exerted on me by college professors, I ended up applying to medical school.
-I was accepted to the University of Texas Southwestern Medical School, but before ever going there, I ended up spending a summer in Alaska working in the commercial salmon fishing industry.
-It turned out that one of my professors from college had a commercial salmon fishing boat and needed a deckhand.
-I travelled to Alaska arriving on June 21, 1986 with the setting sun drifting below the Alaska Range.
-That’s when old dreams were rekindled and I knew that I had found my home.
+As a high school student, Dr. Bob had often dreamed of building a log cabin in the wilderness.
+When he first got to college, he initially set out to become a fisheries biologist, though eventually, he ended up applying to medical school.
+Before setting foot on the University of Texas Southwestern Medical School campus, he decided to spend a summer in Alaska working in the commercial salmon fishing industry.
+When he arrived on June 21, 1986, the setting sun drifting below the Alaska Range, old dreams were rekindled and he knew that he had found his home.

-The original lodge was on a single acre built next-door to my home on Longmere lake.
-We now have a 4 acre complex with multiple buildings, a conference and dining center and an on-site medical building where I practice my Health and Wellness profession.
-It’s a family run business, with my supportive but overworked wife, Suzanne managing the clerical duties of both my Wellness Practice and the Lodge.
-We have five kids, and the lodge has given the oldest three their first work opportunities.
+The original lodge was on a single acre built next to Longmere lake.
+Today, it’s a 4-acre complex with multiple buildings, a conference and dining center and an on-site medical building where Dr. Bob continues to practice medicine.
+It’s a family run business, with Dr. Bob’s supportive but overworked wife, Suzanne, managing the clerical duties, and three of their five children having gotten their first job at the lodge.

 The last twenty five years have been surreal for Dr. Bob and his family.
 Between flying a variety of aircraft and showing countless delightful people the many wonders that Alaska has to offer, he counts himself lucky to be able to live his dream.
 In times where everything in life seems so uncertain, All Alaska Outdoors is here to provide you with a clean getaway.
 We hope to see you soon!